Generic Name: fluvoxamine (floo VOX a meen)

 Brand Name: Luvox

-Fluvoxamine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
-Fluvoxamine affects chemicals in the brain that may be unbalanced in people with obsessive-compulsive symptoms.
+Luvox is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+This medicine affects chemicals in the brain that may be unbalanced in people with obsessive-compulsive symptoms.

-Do not use fluvoxamine within 14 days before or 14 days after you have taken an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Luvox within 14 days before or 14 days after you have taken an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.